 Marcella Hazan says, in her book The Essentials of Classic Italian Cooking: “Of all the ingredients used in Italian cooking, none produces headier flavor than anchovies...Chopped anchovy dissolving into the cooking juices of a roast divests itself of its explicit identity while it contributes to the meat’s depth of taste..."

-If you try this recipe I hope you'll come back to leave rating and a review and let me know what you think.Print
+Here's the Smothered Chicken Recipe.
+If you cook this, I hope you'll come back to leave a star rating and a comment.
+I'd love to know what you think!Print

 The most fall-off-the-bone tender chicken, smothered with vegetables and flavorful rosemary, vinegar garlic sauce.